etsangsplk/go-sensor/metrics/README.md

 }
 ```

+In addition to defining the metric and observing the values each service must serve a /metrics endpoint and make their service discoverable by the Prometheus Server.
+Promethues uses a pull based model to scrape metrics from each service on a configured interval.
+Those topics are covered later.

 # Features of the Metrics APIs
 As mentioned above, instrumenting an SSC service involves using both this package and the Prometheus client APIs.
 The metrics package provides largely supporting capability.

 ## Prometheus API Features
-* [Multi-dimensional data model](https://prometheus.io/docs/concepts/data_model/) where a single metric like "http_requests_total" can be dimensioned with multiple labels such as http method and status code.
-* Support for a rich set of [metric types](https://prometheus.io/docs/concepts/metric_types/)
-  * __Counter__: A counter is a cumulative metric that represents a value that only ever goes up.
-Counters support automatic rate calculations such as http requests per second.
-  * __Gauge__: A gauge is a metric that represents a value that can arbitrarily go up and down.
-  * __Histogram__: A histogram is a metric that represents the distribution of a set of observations over a defined set of buckets.
-Histograms can be aggregated and are calculated in the prometheus server.
-  * __Summary__: A summary is a metric that represents the distribution of a set of observations over a defined set of phi-quantiles over a sliding time window.
-Summaries can not be aggregated and are calculated in the service itself (not in the prometheus server).

-Read the [Prometheus Overview](https://prometheus.io/docs/introduction/overview/) for more details on the full prometheus system and its features.

-Read the [Histograms and Summaries](https://prometheus.io/docs/practices/histograms/) page for a more in depth discussion of those metrics.

-Counter, Gauge, and Histogram will be the most common metric types used.
-Summary has unique capabilities but can’t be aggregated (for example if you want to combine data across different replicas).
+* API for defining new metrics and their dimensions (labels)
+* API to register defined metrics for exposition to the Prometheus Server
+* API to observe data values

 ## SSC Metrics API Features
-* Pre-defined middleware handler for emitting http metrics.
+* Pre-defined middleware handler that services up the metrics endpoint
 * Metrics configuration and operational support
 * Possibly, a facility for pushing service metrics to non-Prometheus targets such as splunk.
 * Possibly, customizations of the local prometheus registry that all metrics must be registered with

 Note that other shared libraries such as the IAC client library will define and publish their own metrics.

-# Defining Custom Metrics
+# Understanding Metrics Dimensions
-Defining a metric involves choosing the metric type, defining the metric name, and the labels (if any) that will be used to dimension the observations.
-If one or more labels are defined then you will declare a vector of metrics like CounterVec.
+Metrics dimensions are a powerful capability and provided necessary to drill-in and out on metrics data without changing service code.
+When defining a metric with labels you actually define a metrics vector like CounterVec.
 A metrics vector is a collector of a bundle of metrics.
 The bundle exists because each unique set of metric name and key-value pairs observed at runtime will define a new time series.
 For example, for the labels “method” and “statusCode” on the metric “http_requests_total” you might get three time series:
 * {"http_requests_total", "method", "POST", "statusCode", "200"}
 * {"http_requests_total", "method", "POST", "statusCode", "500"}
 * {"http_requests_total", "method", "GET", "statusCode", "200"}